MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/cyberark.md

 - **Safe**: Populate the name of the safe displayed in the PrivateArk Client.

-- **Folder** and **Object**: Select a Safe in the PrivateArk Client and populate the folder name displayed on the left pane and the object name displayed in the main list.
+- **Folder** and **Object**: Select a safe in PrivateArk Client and populate the folder name displayed on the left pane and the object name displayed in the main list.

 - **Extra data**:  If you've configured your credentials in a way that requires the use of extra data, populate this field accordingly.